holtgrewe/tracdox/trac-sphinx/source/Tutorial/SimpleRnaSeq.rst

    Annotation tree example

-In the Fragment Store the tree is represented by :dox:`FragmentStore#annotationStore annotationStore`, :dox:`FragmentStore#annotationTypeStore annotationTypeStore`, :dox:`FragmentStore#annotationKeyStore annotationKeyStore`, and others.
+In the Fragment Store the tree is represented by :dox:`FragmentStore::annotationStore annotationStore`, :dox:`FragmentStore::annotationTypeStore annotationTypeStore`, :dox:`FragmentStore::annotationKeyStore annotationKeyStore`, and others.
 Instead of accessing these tables directly, the :dox:`AnnotationTreeIterator AnnotationTree Iterator` provides a high-level interface to traverse and access the annotation tree.

 Interval Tree